Low Back Pain in Young Athletes

 It is sensible to seek professional advice if a young athlete experiences:

-• Difficulty returning to normal activity
+• Difficulty returning to normal activity after a period of rest

 Frequently Asked Questions About Low Back Pain in Young Athletes